Almost ready for liftoff: Soyuz-2.1a rocket with Progress MS-30 spacecraft installed at the launch site

 The launch of the Soyuz-2.1a carrier rocket with the Progress MS-30 cargo spacecraft is scheduled for February 28 at 00:24 Moscow time.

 At this time, the Progress MS-28 cargo ship is preparing to undock from the International Space Station (ISS).
-It will give way to the new vehicle.
+It will give way to the new spacecraft.

 The undocking of Progress MS-28 from the Zvezda module will take place today shortly before midnight.
-After the engines are turned on February 26 at 02:25 Moscow time, the ship will leave its orbit and enter the dense layers of the atmosphere, where it will disintegrate.
-The unburned structural elements will fall into a non-navigable area of the southern Pacific Ocean.
+After the engines are turned on on February 26 at 02:25 Moscow time, the ship will leave orbit and enter the dense layers of the atmosphere, where it will disintegrate.
+The unburned elements of the structure will fall into a non-navigable area of the southern Pacific Ocean.

 Earlier, www1.ru reported that Roscosmos assembled the Soyuz-2.1a rocket to launch the Progress MS-30 spacecraft to the ISS.